ajinkyakolhe112/Vision-101---Cohort-1/slides/week 1 - slides.md

 Value of Intelligence
 Cost of Parameter in Training vs in Predicting
 Forward Pass of Big Models.
 Training a big model from huggingface.
-Real demo Value in Reducing Parameters
+Real demo Value in Reducing Parameters.

-<comment> homework. innovation in improving accuracy or reducing parameters or better understanding architecture.
+- homework. innovation in improving accuracy or reducing parameters or better understanding architecture.
 ---
 EVERY IMPROVEMENT IN ACCURACY than before, is a valuable addition.
 Because its a nascent field.
 Uncharted & Unexplored Area.